PointmanDev/CalendarTiler/README.md

 The time respective method generates what can best be described as alignments as opposed to the columns in the other methods.
 * The alignments are a series of rules which describe how one appointment "locks in" other appointments with respect to the appointments before and after it in the sort order.

-NOTE: The procedures for obtaining the columns/alignments are detailed in (#building-columns) and (#building-alignments) respectively.
+NOTE: The procedures for obtaining the columns/alignments are detailed in [Building Columns](#building-columns) and [Building Alignments](#building-alignments) respectively.

 In the case of the balanced method the `x` and `dx` values are easily computed using the columns by proceeding as follows,
 * Iterate over the columns, `x_a = index / columns.length` for all `a` in `columns[index]`